Espresso-Consulting/bigsave-analytiq/TASK.md

 - `YYYY-MM-DD`: Streamlit versioning issue with `st.experimental_rerun` vs `st.rerun` (Resolved by using `st.rerun`).
 - `YYYY-MM-DD`: Initial `NameError` for `display_df` due to AI chat code placement (Resolved by reordering and conditional rendering).
 - 2025-05-08: Large file in git history caused GitHub push to fail; resolved by cleaning repo, updating `.gitignore`, and force-pushing a clean initial commit.
+- 2024-06-09: Updated documentation to clarify Streamlit Cloud deployment and secrets management.
+Fixed issues with environment variable loading and BigQuery/Gemini integration on cloud.

 *(Please replace `YYYY-MM-DD` with the actual dates as you work on these tasks.)*